epicweb-dev/config/docs/decisions/007-no-semi.md

 simply move the line.

-It's small, but it's also just one less thing to worry about when refactoring code and it shows up in enough situations like this one and others that it's enough reason to set `semi` to `false`.
+It's small, but it's also just one less thing to worry about when refactoring code, and it shows up in enough situations like this one and others that it's enough reason to set `semi` to `false`.

 ## Decision

-Set the prettier config to `semi: false`.
+Set the Prettier config to `semi: false`.

 ## Consequences

-This is the way the config was from the beginning so it won't affect existing users.
+This is the way the config was from the beginning, so it won't affect existing users.
 Anyone who wants to use this config and wants to use semicolons can override that option.